 4. VAT Payment Dates

-With annual accounting, there are monthly VAT payment deadlines which will be set out by HMRC on joining the scheme.
-A final VAT payment is then due 2 months after the end of the VAT period.
-This is along with the VAT return to balance up any underpayments from the monthly installments.
+When it comes to annual accounting, there are monthly VAT payment deadlines set out by HMRC on joining the scheme.
+A final VAT payment is then due 2 months after the end of the VAT period, along with the VAT return and any under or overpayments are then calculated by HMRC.

 |Due at the end of months 4, 5, 6, 7, 8, 9, 10, 11 and 12